ceford/cefjdemos-data-jdm-developer/articles/en/developer-information/deploying-an-update-server.md

 The `"extension"` server type allows developers to define an extension's manifest to pull updates from a single extension's manifest.
 All collection manifests eventually point to this XML file.
-All updates in this file must be defined after an tag at the beginning of the file.
+All updates in this file must be defined after an `<updates>` tag at the beginning of the file.
 The below example is the update definition for the Joomla!
 3.9.6 release:

 ```xml
 <updates>